Dancing with the Stars (American TV series) season 17: Scoring chart

-Highest and lowest scoring performances

-The highest and lowest performances in each dance according to the judges' 30-point scale are as follows.
-Scores by guest judges are not counted.

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 30-point maximum.
-Scores by guest judges are not counted.

 Weekly scores

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Bruno Tonioli.

 Week 1: First Dances

-Couples are listed in the order they performed.
+Couples performed either the cha-cha-cha, contemporary, or the foxtrot, and are listed in the order they performed.

 Week 2: Latin Night

 Couples are listed in the order they performed.

 Week 3: Hollywood Night

 Couples are listed in the order they performed.

-Week 4: Top 10
+Week 4

 Individual judges scores and votes in the charts below (given in parentheses) are listed from left to right: Carrie Ann Inaba, Julianne Hough, Bruno Tonioli.

 Couples are listed in the order they performed.

 Week 5: Most Memorable Year Night

 Couples are listed in the order they performed.

 Week 6: Switch-Up Challenge

 Due to a technical error the previous week in which incorrect voting numbers were displayed for the couples, the votes were subsequently thrown out and no couple was eliminated.
 Instead, the judges' scores and viewer votes carried over to the following week.

 In the Switch-Up Challenge, all eight couples were divided into two groups of four.
 In marathon-style, they all danced to four songs they had not previously rehearsed and were scored on their ability to interpret the music, transition from one song to another, and stay on time.
 Couples are listed in the order they performed.